johan162/hpdf_table/docs/Building.md

 $ make install
 ```

-By default the library will install under the `/usr/local` but that can be adjusted by using the `--prefix`
+By default, the library will install under the `/usr/local` but that can be adjusted by using the `--prefix`
 parameter to `configure`.
 For example

 ```shell